Posted on July 09, 2019

 How Does Depression Feel?

 Depression feels different for everyone.
 A lot of people who have never been depressed think that it’s just another word for feeling sad for a long period of time.
-Everyone can relate to feeling sad, but depression is much more than just sadness.
+Everyone can relate to feeling sad, but clinical depression is much more than just sadness.

 Here are some of the ways that you might experience depression:

 - Life feels hopeless.
 Someone with depression may have a very bleak outlook on life.
 You may feel that there is no way for you to get better and that you’ll always be unhappy.